-- 1. Our report on FCSIC's financial statements and on internal control over financial reporting, which includes an other-matter paragraph related to the prior-year financial statements being audited by other auditors, and other information included with the financial statements;1 and - 2.
+- Our report on FCSIC's financial statements and on internal control over financial reporting, which includes a section on other information included with the financial statements; and - 2.
 Our report on FCSIC's compliance and other matters as required by Government Auditing Standards.
 This section also includes FCSIC's comments on our report.